9Jimmy/Management-simulator-java/README.md

 # Management-simulator-java

-Launch project and enter "help" to console to check list of commands.
+Launch project and enter "help" in command line to check list of commands.